 The history of the Christleton Pit goes back to at least 1711 when it was built as “pond for fish”.
 Since that time clays, gravels, sand etc. have been extracted for use in brick making and soil improvement amongst others.
-For a more detailed history see Christleton Village Web Site
+For a more detailed history please visit the Christleton Village website

 The Pit is a very prominent feature of the village and is used by many for relaxation, wildlife spotting and photography, picnicking, duck feeding and fishing (under 16s only).
 Some of these activities can result in anti-social behaviour particularly littering and leftover duck food.
 Please take all litter and leftover food home with you.

 Please think before you feed the wildlife!
 Bread is bad for ducks, swans and other waterfowl and harms water quality.
 For healthy wildlife – please feed with seed, oats, frozen peas, sweet corn or rice.
 Food left lying around encourages disease carrying rats.